 Overview

-The Company offers helpful benefits that allow you time to relax, recover, care for family members, honor personal commitments and more.
+The Company offers a number of benefits and resources to help you balance work and life – whether you need time to care for family members, honor personal commitments, or unwind with coworkers who share similar interests/identities.
 Review this page for more information on:

 Paid Time Off

-How you accrue Paid Time Off (PTO) depends on whether you are a new hire, a full-time Associate or a part-time Associate.
+How you accrue Paid Time Off (PTO) depends on whether you are a new hire, a full-time associate or a part-time associate.

 New Hires